Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 • Kitsbow , a very nice brand of cycling clothing,

 • Millet , Black Yak and Rab , which I can safely say are among the best outdoor brands in the world .
-Here too, that such demanding brands use Polartec® ALPHA is a very good sign for me.
+Again, the fact that such demanding brands use Polartec® ALPHA is a very good sign for me.

 But why does it regulate heat and humidity so well?

-Usually, synthetic insulation resembles wadding, like cotton used in a pharmacy.
+Usually, synthetic insulation looks like wadding, like cotton used in pharmacies.
 Long cottony filaments form a more or less thick material.
 Problem: the wadding can sag, distribute poorly, be too bulky, etc.

-Polartec therefore started from scratch, looking for another path .
+So Polartec started from scratch, looking for another way .

-Here, the filaments are replaced by a very resistant and stable mesh in the garment .
-There are tiny “hairs” on each side: these are what trap air and keep heat.
+Here, the filaments are replaced by a very strong and stable mesh in the garment .
+There are tiny "hairs" on each side: these are what trap the air and keep the heat.

-And it's the mesh structure that allows perspiration to circulate easily.
+And it is the mesh structure that allows perspiration to circulate easily.
 It is important that Polartec® ALPHA dries quickly, because dry air is a much better insulator than humid air.

-Since the whole thing is much more compact than wadding, this allows insulating clothing relatively close to the body can be created.
+Since the whole is much more compact than wadding, this allows relatively close-fitting insulating garments to be created.

-Polartec made a video of which they have the secret , and which explains in a very visual way how the Alpha® works.
+Polartec made a video that they have the secret to , and which explains in a very visual way how the Alpha® works.

-Turn up the volume for epic music, and you'll want to save the world.
+Turn the sound up to the epic music, and you'll want to save the world.

 Quilting that doesn't sag

-The Polartec® ALPHA has another advantage, quite simple for outdoor use but very important on more urban clothing...
+The Polartec® ALPHA has another advantage, simple for outdoors but very important for more urban clothing...

-Remember, other insulation comes in the form of wadding or feathers.
-If we place them as is as padding, these insulators sag .
-We therefore need to compartmentalize them: this is the "quilting in rooms", these small spaces that you see on any down jacket.
+Remember, other insulators are in the form of wadding or feathers.
+If you put them as is as padding, these insulators sag. .
+So we need to compartmentalize them: this is called "chamber quilting", those little spaces that you see on any down jacket.

-But we don't have this problem at all with the Polartec® ALPHA!
-Since it is a very stable mesh, it can be layered very simply - almost like a suit jacket interfacing - without needing to compartmentalize it.
+But we don't have this problem at all with Polartec® ALPHA!
+Since it is a very stable mesh, it can be layered very simply - almost like a tailored jacket interfacing - without needing to compartmentalize it.

-In terms of the exterior appearance, on a “fashion” piece, it changes everything.
+In terms of the exterior rendering, on a "fashion" piece, it changes everything.
 We have an exterior that looks like a classic jacket, without the down jacket look!

 So, what’s it like to wear Polartec® ALPHA?

-That was the big question when I received the first prototype.
-Indeed, although Polartec is very breathable, on this jacket, it is still mounted under a good old Jules Tournier woolen sheet.
-So what interested me was compactness.
+This was the big question when I received the first prototype.
+Indeed, if Polartec is very breathable, on this jacket, it is still mounted under a good old Jules Tournier wool sheet.
+What interested me was therefore the compactness.

-Well, for the moment, it's a jacket that fulfills its role perfectly .
-It's nice not to feel too hot as soon as you start walking a little quickly or inside a store, while being protected from the cold when you're sitting outside for example.
+Well, for now, it's a jacket that fulfills its role perfectly .
+It's nice not to be too hot as soon as you start walking a little fast or inside a store, while being protected from the cold when you're sitting outside for example.

-A year later, having worn Polartec® ALPHA several times, I still remain satisfied with this material which gives a "cozy" side to this piece.
-Those who have worn our sleeveless vest know what I mean, even though it's difficult to describe: it's an enveloping and comforting warmth.
+A year later, having worn Polartec® ALPHA several times, I am still just as satisfied with this material which gives a "cozy" side to this piece.
+Those who have worn our sleeveless vest know what I mean, even if it is difficult to describe: it is an enveloping and comforting warmth.

 When you combine Jules Tournier wool with Polartec® ALPHA, you also have a great windproof result.

-Because I'm not hiding anything from you: the limits of this room
+Because I'm not hiding anything from you: the limits of this piece

-Not the warmest insulation, but the most versatile
+Not the warmest insulator, but the most versatile

 First of all, it doesn't replace a huge down jacket for very cold weather.

-Quite simply because down is the most insulating thing.
-But at least there were — with certainty — no mistreated geese in the design of this piece.
+Simply because down is the most insulating material.
+But at least there were — for sure — no geese mistreated in the design of this piece.

-Moreover, Polartec® ALPHA is not intended to be the warmest insulation possible, but rather the one that has the best bulk/warmth/breathability ratio.
+Moreover, Polartec® ALPHA is not intended to be the warmest possible insulation, but rather the one with the best bulk/warmth/breathability ratio.

-And that was exactly what I wanted in this urban piece, which has to go from a hot subway corridor, to a cold street, and then back into a very overheated department store.
+And that was exactly what I wanted in this urban piece, which has to go from a hot subway corridor to a cold street and then back to a very overheated department store.

 Polartec is also very transparent on this subject:

-Is Alpha “warmer” than down or synthetic insulation, pound for pound?
+Is Alpha "warmer" than down or synthetic insulation, weight for weight?

-Nate Simmons, marketing director of Polartec: " It's not warmer than synthetic insulation, for the same weight.
+Nate Simmons, Polartec's marketing director: " It's not warmer than synthetic insulation, weight for weight.
 We didn't try to invent a warmer insulation.
-We tried to invent a more breathable, more breathable insulation. active, and which stores more air .
+We tried to invent an insulation that's more breathable, more active, and stores more air .

-In the same way that synthetic insulation is not warmer than natural down, but serves other functions.
+In the same way that synthetic insulations are not warmer than natural down, but perform other functions.

 This versatility allows the Alpha to be suitable for a wider range of activities and weather conditions.
-This is what makes it good padding under a windproof material, where other padded jackets do not wick away moisture well."
+It's what makes it a good layer under a windproof material, where other padded jackets have poor moisture wicking properties."

-For city use, where you constantly go from hot to cold - while wanting to keep a fitted silhouette - this is precisely what interested me.
+For urban use, where you constantly switch from hot to cold - while still wanting to keep a fitted silhouette - this is precisely what interested me.

 In summary...

-Outdoor Magic , a great site on outdoor clothing, ends its review of Polartec® ALPHA with a rather reassuring conclusion...
-This is what reassured me in the choice of this technology!
+Outdoor Magic , a great site about outdoor clothing, ends its test of the Polartec® ALPHA with a rather reassuring conclusion...
+This is what confirmed my choice of this technology!

-Outdoor Magic: " Hmmm, it's ultimately a somewhat magical insulator.
-Not too hot when you move, not too cold or damp when you stop.
-This padding is the one we've seen the most this winter, and this is not going to change in the near future.
+Outdoor Magic: " Hmmm, it's a bit of a magical insulator in the end.
+Not too hot when you're moving, not too cold or damp when you're stopping.
+This padding is the one we've seen the most this winter, and that's not going to change in the near future.

 Is it an insulator?
 Is it a thermo-regulator?
-Is it a thermo-regulating insulation?
-Or mutant stuffing?
-Or a platypus material that combines all these properties?
+Is it a thermo-regulator insulator?
+Or a mutant padding?
+Or a platypus-material that combines all these properties?

-You know what ?
-I don't know anything about it and I don't really care.
+You know what?
+I don't know and I don't really care.
 What really matters is that it works.
-And it works admirably."
+And it works beautifully."

-Because you are even better placed than us to talk about its warmth, we wanted to make a little space for a customer comment on its performance!
+Because you are even better placed than us to talk about its heat, we wanted to make a little space for a customer comment on its performance!

 Thank you Jonathan for this detailed feedback!

-Because I'm not hiding anything from you: at what temperature should you wear this overshirt?
+Because I won't hide anything from you: at what temperature should you wear this overshirt?

 The purpose of this piece is not to replace a coat, far from it.